 The loan amount along with the accrued interest is divided equally over a period which is the loan tenure.
 The number of loan EMIs is equal to the number of months in the loan repayment tenure.

-Formerly, limited range of products, say personal loans or home loans and alike loan products were available on EMI.
+Formerly, a limited range of products, says personal loans or home loans, and alike loan products were available on EMI.
 But now the scenario has completely changed.
-E-commerce world has now so much to offer.
+The E-commerce world has now so much to offer.

 Simple, isn’t it?